berkeley-cdss/curriculum-guide/workflow/performance_issue.md

-# Best Practices to Avoid Performance Issues in Datahub
+# Best Practices to Avoid Performance Issues in DataHub

 Certain large courses or courses with complex software/compute requirements can consume lot of memory/cpu which can result in poor user experience for students and/or increased cloud costs.
 Some of the commonly reported performance issues are due to one or many  of the following reasons,